Puget Sound faults: Earthquake sources and hazard

 While the great subduction events release much energy (around magnitude 9), that energy is spread over a large area, and largely centered near the coast.
 The energy of the somewhat smaller Benioff earthquakes is likewise diluted over a relatively large area.
 The largest intra-crustal earthquakes have about the same total energy (which is about one-hundredth of a subduction event), but since they are closer to the surface they will cause more powerful shaking, and, therefore, more damage.

 One study of seismic vulnerability of bridges in the Seattle – Tacoma area estimated that an M 7 earthquake on the Seattle or Tacoma faults would cause nearly as much damage as a M 9 subduction earthquake.
 Because the Seattle and Tacoma faults run directly under the biggest concentration of population and development in the region, more damage would be expected, but all the faults reviewed here may be capable of causing severe damage locally, and disrupting the regional transportation infrastructure, including highways, railways, and pipelines.
-(Links with more information on various hazards can be found at Seattle Fault.)
+Links with more information on various hazards can be found at Seattle Fault.

 The Puget Sound region is not just potentially seismic, it is actively seismic.
-Mapping from the Pacific Northwest Seismic Network shows that the bulk of the earthquakes in western Washington are concentrated in four places: in two narrow zones under Mt.
-Saint Helens and Mt.
-Rainier, along the DDMFZ, and under Puget Sound between Olympia and approximately the Southern Whidbey Island Fault.
+Mapping from the Pacific Northwest Seismic Network shows that the bulk of the earthquakes in western Washington are concentrated in four places: in two narrow zones under Mount Saint Helens and Mount Rainier, along the DDMFZ, and under Puget Sound between Olympia and approximately the Southern Whidbey Island Fault.
 The southern limit nearly matches the southern limit of the glaciation; possibly the seismicity reflects rebound of the upper crust after being stressed by the weight of the glacial ice.